Azure/azure-iot-sdk-node/device/samples/pnp/readme.md

 # Samples to demonstrate Azure IoT Plug and Play

 The samples in this directory demonstrate how to implement an Azure IoT Plug and Play device.
 Azure IoT Plug and Play is documented [here](aka.ms/iotpnp).
-The samples assume basic familiarity with PnP concepts, though not in depth knowledge of the PnP "convention".
+The samples assume basic familiarity with Plug and Play concepts, though not in depth knowledge of the Plug and Play "convention".
 The "convention" is a set of rules for serializing and de-serialing data that uses IoTHub primitives for transport which the samples themselves implement.

 ## Directory structure